-MALDI-TOF MS, however, may not identify specific species within the B. cepacia complex (68).
+MALDI-TOF MS, however, may not identify specific species within the B. cepacia complex (54).
 In this case, further testing or referral to reference or specialist laboratories is recommended.
 It is important to note that when results are inconsistent, further methods should be used to ensure accurate identification of isolates.

-When less common non-glucose fermenters, including those in Table 1, are suspected, MALDI-TOF MS should be used for identification, when available.
-MALDI-TOF MS may not be able to identify Achromobacter, Pandorea, Elizabethkingea and Ralstonia species as they are not included in most databases, and therefore molecular methods should be used (35).
+When less common non-glucose fermenters are suspected, MALDI-TOF MS should be used for identification, when available.
+In cases where MALDI-TOF MS is not able to identify non-glucose fermenters, molecular methods should be used or isolates should be sent to the relevant reference or specialist laboratory (21).